anthonydotmoe/m68k/README.md

 ## Problems

-- Can't change the target CPU to M68040: `rustc` crashes with `SIGILL`
+- `rustc` crashes with `SIGILL` when:
+  - Building with M68040 CPU type
+  - Building m68k
 - Can't build in debug mode: The linker can't find a panic/unroll routine.